M360 Sales for Social Impact

-Sales for Social Impact (BUS-M 355) is a three-credit hour, multi-disciplinary collaboration to develop sustainable solutions and business models for challenging global social issues, with support from 3M Corporation.
-The course includes an on-site project in historic Granada, Nicaragua over spring break (March 15 -22, 2014).
-In the course, students will work in teams of three to five individuals.
-The teams will develop a marketing/distribution/sales plan to assist entrepreneurs in Granada, Nicaragua.
+Sales for Social Impact (BUS-M 360) is a three-credit hour, multi-disciplinary collaboration to develop sustainable solutions and business models for challenging global social issues, with support from 3M Corporation.
+The course includes an on-site project in Ecuador (Quito and Otavalo) over spring break (March 14-21, 2015).

-This course can be used as an elective toward the Marketing major, the Entrepreneurship and Corporate Innovation major, and can be applied to the International Dimension Requirement for students on the 1996 degree.
+This course can be used as an elective toward the Marketing major, the Entrepreneurship and Corporate Innovation major, the Professional Sales major, and the International Business co-major.
 The course does not apply to the World Language and Cultures requirement nor the sophomore Global Foundation Core.
 This course is open to admitted Kelley students with sophomore status or higher.
 Enrollment is limited to 20 students.
 Knowledge of the Spanish language is not required.

-Applications are due October 1, 2013.
-Students will be notified of their acceptance by October 15, 2013.
-They will then have until October 22, 2013 to submit the required acceptance forms and thus commit to the financial obligations of the course.
+Applications will open September 3 and remain open until October 1, 2014.
+Students will be notified of their acceptance by October 15, 2014.
+They will then have until October 22, 2014 to submit the required acceptance forms and thus commit to the financial obligations of the course.

-The $1,800 program fee will cover airfare, travel to/from airport, lodging in homestays, most meals on-site, excursions and insurance.
+The $3,000 program fee will cover airfare, travel to/from airport, lodging in hotel and homestays, all meals on-site, excursions and insurance.
 Students will be responsible for meals in transit and any other purchases they wish to make on the trip.
-Students should budget approximately $20 per day.
+Students should budget approximately $20 per day for miscellaneous expenses.
 In addition, students are responsible for pre-trip expenses such as passports, immunizations and medications, if necessary.
-A non-refundable $500 deposit will be charged to the student’s bursar account on October 25, 2013.
-The balance of $1,300 will be charged to the student’s bursar account on December 13.
+A non-refundable $500 deposit will be charged to the student’s bursar account on October 25, 2014.
+The balance of $2,500 will be charged to the student’s bursar account on December 12, 2014.

-There are several opportunities for students to receive financial support to offset the cost of this program:
+There may be several opportunities for students to receive financial support to offset the cost of this program:

-- The Hutton International Experience Program (HIEP) Scholarship- Emerging Markets.
-If your cumulative GPA is 3.4 or higher, you are eligible to apply for the HIEP Scholarship.
+- Hutton Honors International Experience Grant: If your cumulative GPA is 3.4 or higher, you are eligible to apply for the HIEP Scholarship.
 You do NOT need to be a member of the Hutton Honors College in order to apply.
 The application requires a faculty recommendation among other things.
 For instructions and to apply for the HIEP Scholarship, please go to http://www.indiana.edu/~iubhonor/hds/overseas.php.
 Note: under the Application Material tab, refer to Checklist #2 (non-OVST Programs).
-For item 3, please print the BUS M355 acceptance email you will receive on or before October 15, 2013.
-The deadline for the HIEP Scholarship for Spring Break trips is Friday, October 25th at 5:00 p.m.
+For item 3, please print the BUS M360 acceptance email you will receive on or before October 15, 2014.
+The deadline for the HIEP Scholarship for Spring Break trips is Friday, October 15th at 5:00 p.m.